 - d.
 A "non-sex-offense subclass" defined as members of the primary class who are or will be subject to registration for an offense without a sexual component including convictions for violating M.C.L. §§ 750.349, 750.349b, 750.350, or a substantially similar offense in another jurisdiction; - e.
-A "plea bargain subclass," defined as members of the primary class who gave up their right to trial and pled guilty to a registrable offense in Michigan and who, as a result of retroactive amendments to SORA, (i) were retroactively subjected to SORA even though there was no registration requirement at the time of their plea; or (ii) had their registration terms retroactively extended beyond that in effect at the time of their plea; - f.
-A "post-2011 subclass" defined as members of the primary class who committed the offense(s) requiring registration on or after July 1, 2011; and - g.
-A "non-Michigan offense subclass," defined as members of the primary class who, according to Defendants, are or will be subject to sex offender registration under SORA 2021 for a conviction or adjudication from a jurisdiction other than Michigan. - 706.
-In Does II, the state defendants stipulated to class certification for both the primary class and two subclasses in that case.
+A "plea bargain subclass," defined as members of the primary class who gave up their right to trial and pled guilty to a registrable offense in Michigan and who, as a result of retroactive amendments to SORA, (i) were retroactively subjected to SORA even though there was no registration requirement at the time of their plea; or (ii) had their registration terms retroactively extended beyond that in effect at the time of their plea; and - f.
+A "post-2011 subclass" defined as members of the primary class who committed the offense(s) requiring registration on or after July 1, 2011.

+637. In Does II, the state defendants stipulated to class certification for both the primary class and two subclasses in that case.
 Does II, No. 16-cv-13137, Stipulated Order Granting Class Certification, R. 46.

-707. Class certification in Does II allowed the court to stay or dismiss the many individual cases that had been brought, pending a final decision in Does II, thus conserving judicial resources and allowing for efficient adjudication of the constitutionality of the former statute.
+638. Class certification in Does II allowed the court to stay or dismiss the many individual cases that had been brought, pending a final decision in Does II, thus conserving judicial resources and allowing for efficient adjudication of the constitutionality of the former statute.

-708. Here, too, the proposed primary class and the proposed subclasses satisfy the requirements of Fed.
+639. Here, too, the proposed primary class and the proposed subclasses satisfy the requirements of Fed.
 R. Civ.
 P. 23(a).

-709. First, the primary class and the subclasses are each so numerous that joinder of all members of the class and subclasses is impracticable.
+640. First, the primary class and the subclasses are each so numerous that joinder of all members of the class and subclasses is impracticable.

-710. According to data filed by Defendants in Does II, there are approximately 55,000 registrants.
+641. According to data filed by Defendants in Does II, there are approximately 55,000 registrants.
 See Does II, No. 16-cv-13137, R. 127, PageID.2589.
 Other data provided by the MSP in response to a public records request puts the total number of registrants at around 53,000.
 Levine Decl., Ex.
 10, ¶¶15-16.
 In either event, the total number of registrants who comprise the primary class are clearly so numerous as to make joinder impracticable.

-711. There are approximately 42,000 registrants (78.5% of the total) who committed the offense(s) which subject them to registration before July 1, 2011, the effective date of the 2011 SORA amendments.
+642. There are approximately 42,000 registrants (78.5% of the total) who committed the offense(s) which subject them to registration before July 1, 2011, the effective date of the 2011 SORA amendments.
 Levine Decl., Ex.
-10, \P 16.c.
+10, ¶16.c.
 Those individuals are all members of the 2011 ex post facto subclass.

-712. There are thousands of registrants who were retroactively required to register for life as a result of amendments to SORA.
+643. There are thousands of registrants who were retroactively required to register for life as a result of amendments to SORA.
 Those individuals are all members of the retroactive extension of registration subclass.

-713. Although not every one of the more than 42,000 people who have been subject to registration for more than ten years (see Levine Decl., Ex.
-10, ¶16.c) will meet the criteria for membership in the barred from petitioning subclass, it is clear that there are likely thousands of registrants for whom ten or more years have elapsed since the date of their conviction for the registrable offense(s) or from their release from any period of confinement for that offense, whichever occurred last; who have not been convicted of any felony or registrable offense since; who have successfully completed their assigned periods of supervised release, probation, or parole; and who have successfully completed any required sex offender treatment program.
+644. Although not every one of the more than 42,000 people who have been subject to registration for more than ten years (see Levine Decl., Ex.
+10, $\P16.c$) will meet the criteria for membership in the barred from petitioning subclass, it is clear that there are likely thousands of registrants for whom ten or more years have elapsed since the date of their conviction for the registrable offense(s) or from their release from any period of confinement for that offense, whichever occurred last; who have not been convicted of any felony or registrable offense since; who have successfully completed their assigned periods of supervised release, probation, or parole; and who have successfully completed any required sex offender treatment program.
 Those individuals are all members of the barred from petitioning subclass.